False prophet

 The Devil whispers to the Antichrist; detail from Sermons and Deeds of the Antichrist, Luca Signorelli, 1501, Orvieto Cathedral.

-In religion, a false prophet or pseudoprophet is a person who falsely claims the gift of prophecy or divine inspiration, or to speak for God, or who makes such claims for evil ends.
+In Abrahamic religions, a false prophet or pseudoprophet is a person who falsely claims the gift of prophecy or divine revelation, or to speak for God, or who makes such claims for evil ends.
 Often, someone who is considered a "true prophet" by some people is simultaneously considered a "false prophet" by others, even within the same religion as the "prophet" in question.
 In a wider sense, it is anyone who, without having it, claims a special connection to the deity and sets themself up as a source of spirituality, as an authority, preacher, or teacher.
 Analogously, the term is sometimes applied outside religion to describe someone who fervently promotes a theory that the speaker thinks is false.

 Judaism

 Jesus is rejected in every branch of Judaism as a failed Jewish Messiah claimant and a false prophet.